messageformat/messageformat/README.md

   `'zero', 'one', 'two', 'few', 'many', 'other'`.
 To disable this check, pass in an empty array.

-- `strictFunctionParams` – By default, function parameters are split on commas and trimmed, so the parameters in `{x,fn,   a,   b   }` are parsed as `['a','b']`.
-Setting `strictFunctionParams` to true will make the parser follow the ICU MessageFormat spec more closely, and result in a params array with a single element: `['   a,   b   ']`.

 - `strictNumberSign` – Inside a `plural` or `selectordinal` statement, a pound symbol (`#`) is replaced with the input number.
 By default, `#` is also parsed as a special character in nested statements too, and can be escaped using